benfoster/o9d-guard/README.md

 dotnet add package O9d.Guard
 ```

-If you want to use a pre-release package, include the `--prerelease` option.
+If you want to use a pre-release package, you can download them GitHub packages.

 Import the `O9d.Guard` namespace and start using the extension to validate arguments.